greg-raven/grus/_posts/2013-10-06-no-amnesty.md

 Greg Raven

 P.S.
 I suspect the true aim of these rallies is not "immigration," but rather revanchism, or the "reconquest" of the United States by foreign invaders through demographics.
-For America to stay American, it must secure it’s borders and repel the invaders from within and without.
+For America to stay American, it must secure it's borders and repel the invaders from within and without.